nithincvpoyyil/NikhanduApp/README.md

 ## About The Project

-`Nikhandu(നിഘണ്ടു)` is a lite engliash - malayalam dictionary based on Olam dictionary dataset (https://olam.in).
+`Nikhandu(നിഘണ്ടു)` is a lite English - Malayalam dictionary based on Olam dictionary dataset (https://olam.in).
 It is completely offline, has the dataset with over 125,000 Malayalam definitions for more than 58,000 English words.